Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Creatine phosphokinase, CK, CPK

-This test measures the amount of a protein called creatine kinase (CK) in your blood.
+This test measures the amount of an enzyme called creatine kinase (CK) in your blood.

 CK is a type of protein.
 The muscle cells in your body need CK to function.
-Levels of can rise after a heart attack, skeletal muscle injury, strenuous exercise, or drinking too much alcohol, and from taking certain medications.
+Levels of CK can rise after a heart attack, skeletal muscle injury, strenuous exercise, or drinking too much alcohol, and from taking certain medicines or supplements.
 If this test shows that your CK levels are high, you may have muscle or heart damage.
 CK is made up of three enzyme forms.
 These are CK-MB, CK-MM, and CK-BB.
 CK-MB is the substance that rises if your heart muscle is damaged.
 CK-MM rises with other muscle damage.
 CK-BB is found mostly in the brain.

 You may need this test if you have chest pain or weakness and your doctor needs to find out if you've had a heart attack.

 Your doctor may also order this test if you have had a stroke or sports injury.
-But because levels of this protein may not peak for up to two days after certain injuries, you may need this test several times to see if your heart or other muscles have been damaged.
+But because levels of this protein may not peak for up to 2 days after certain injuries, you may need this test several times to see if your heart or other muscles have been damaged.

-If you are taking statin drugs and experience unusual muscle cramping and pain or muscle weakness, your doctor may also order a CK test.
-This is because statin drugs sometimes cause serious muscle injury and in very rare cases can even lead to a rapid, life-threatening muscle breakdown.
+If you are taking statin medicines and have unusual muscle cramping and pain or muscle weakness, your doctor may also order a CK test.
+Statin medicines are used to treat high cholesterol.
+They sometimes cause serious muscle injury.
+In very rare cases they can even lead to a rapid, life-threatening muscle breakdown.

 Your doctor may order other tests to find out if you have had a heart attack or muscle injury.
 If you have had a heart attack, your doctor may order a blood test to look for high levels of cardiac troponin.
 This is another protein is found in your heart.
 Cardiac troponin has replaced CK-MB as the test of choice to find out if you’ve had a heart attack.
 This is because cardiac troponin is more sensitive and more specific.